 But before all that, it is necessary for each client to eliminate the toxins introduced into their body through substance use, a process commonly known as detox.

 What is Drug and Alcohol Detox?

 When a person stops using drugs or alcohol they will begin to experience strong negative effects of the substance they were using.
-These symptoms encourage the use of more substances in order to avoid the feelings of withdrawal.
+These side effects often encourage the use of more substances in order to avoid the drug or alcohol withdrawal symptoms.

 Over time, it will require more of a substance to achieve the same high resulting in a physical dependence, and more severe withdrawal symptoms.

 To overcome this cycle of dependence, the body must go through detox as the brain, nervous system, and organs become drug-free.